 Because this fungus lives in a symbiotic relationship with plants, it uses the sugar and carbon that are its hosts' energy source while also supplying water and nutrients like phosphorus.

 This relationship has a secondary feeding system for the plant, being able to draw on more moisture and nutrients than just by its roots.

 There are two main types of mycorrhizal fungi: ectomycorrhizae and endomycorrhizae.
-Each have their own benefits:
+Each has their own benefits:

 Ectomycorrhizae (EM) is the most common type of fungi and can be found in all soil types.
 Its spores form a sheath around plant roots, feeding on their sugars.